bdeckard92/dupUT/01-Class-Content/05-Third-Party-APIs/01-Activities/05-jQuery-UI/README.md

 # 📐 Add Comments to Implementation of jQuery User Interface Interactions

-Work with a partner to add comments describing the functionality of the code found in [Unsolved](./Unsolved/assets/js/script.js).
+Work with a partner to add comments that describe the functionality of the code found in [/js/script.js](./Unsolved/assets/js/script.js).

 ## 📝 Notes

 Refer to the documentation:

 [jQuery User Interface docs on sortable](https://jqueryui.com/sortable/)